pdf-association/pdf-issues/PUBLICATION-PROCESS.md

 This is a short description of what happens after the PDF Association PDF TWG agrees that an issue resolution:

-* Edits are applied to the Markdown files in docs/_clauses.
-The docs/index.md is the main page but shouldn't need changing too often.
+* Edits are applied to the Markdown files in `docs/_clauses`.
+The `docs/index.md` is the main page but shouldn't need changing too often.

+* If a new `docs/_clauses` Markdown file is added then the `docs/_config.yml` file will need updating to ensure the new clause occurs on the main page in the same order as the clauses in ISO 32000-2:2020.

 * Edits are done manually with a lot of manual HTML formatting and fiddling to get the closest possible appearance to a "track changes" of ISO 32000-2:2020.